Search for Alabama 3-year-old who vanished from birthday party expands to other states

 Breaking News Emails

-The search for a 3-year-old Alabama girl who vanished from a birthday party over the weekend was expanded to surrounding states, authorities said Monday.
+A $6,000 reward is being offered for information that leads to the whereabouts of a 3-year-old Alabama girl who vanished from a birthday party over the weekend, authorities said Tuesday.

+Kamille McKinney was last seen while at the outdoor birthday party Saturday night in Birmingham, according to police.
+Authorities said at a Tuesday afternoon news conference that they believe she is still alive, a day after they announced the search for Kamille has expanded to surrounding states.

+District Attorney Danny Carr said the reward includes $5,000 from his and the governor's offices and $1,000 from a private citizen who wished to remain anonymous.

 Praytor said Kamille's mother is being cooperative and is "extremely upset."

 Kamille, who goes by "Cupcake," is about 3 feet tall and weighs 60 pounds.
-She was last seen wearing a pink T-shirt with a leopard print design and an image of Mickey Mouse with leopard print shorts with no shoes.
+She was last seen wearing a pink T-shirt with a leopard print design and an image of Mickey Mouse with leopard print shorts, and no shoes.

-Two persons of interest were taken into custody after police released photos of a dark color Toyota Sequoia they believed was connected to the kidnapping, along with a photo of a man.
+Two persons of interest were taken into custody after police released photos of a dark color Toyota Sequoia they believed was connected with the kidnapping, along with a photo of a man.
+The Sequoia has been located, the police chief said at Tuesday's news conference.
 Police had said they believed a black man and a white female were in the vehicle.

 Birmingham Police Chief Patrick Smith said Monday that video evidence linked the pair to the location of the crime, and they were being questioned.
 He added that investigators believe other people were involved in the kidnapping.